akeneo/pim-api-docs/content/apps/using-openid.md

 :::

 ::: tips
-This is an optional feature in Apps, you can also use your own Authentication.
+This is an optional feature in Apps.
+You can also use your own Authentication.
 :::

 To authenticate the users coming from Akeneo PIM, you can use the OpenID Connect protocol.